Most of our students have a few things in common:

 - Print individual pages and hand them out to students as required.

-- If you print, we recommend printing in full color when possible.
+- NOTE: We recommend printing in full color when possible.
 Yes, ink is pricey, but you can pass that cost on to students – and colorful graphics are a small investment in keeping students engaged and motivated!

 Here are a few ways to work that study guide knowledge into your program: